linkedbyair/youtrack-support-for-harvest-extension/README.md

 * Track time in [JetBrains YouTrack](http://www.jetbrains.com/youtrack/).
 Timer icon appears on the full issue view, and on the popup in the agile view when you double-click an issue card.
+  Your YouTrack must be configured to force SSL (in YouTrack global settings).
 * Basecamp: Fixes an apparent bug with URL links from Harvest reports to Basecamp, even in extension version 2.04.
 (Doesn't fix previous time entries, only new ones.)
 * Basecamp: Timer icon appears on closed issues too.